Docs

 How MCP Works in LibreChat

-LibreChat provides two ways to use MCP servers.
+LibreChat provides two ways to use MCP servers, either in the chat area or with agents.

 In Chat Area